bosoy83/f3site/README EN.txt

 ========

 1. Create a COPY OF DATABASE at least once a month.

 2. Set 444 privilege to cfg/db.php (read only) after installation.

 3. KEEP YOUR PASSWORD STRICTLY PRIVATE!
 IF YOU GO ONLINE ON PUBLIC COMPUTERS, ALWAYS LOG OFF AFTER YOU HAVE FINISHED YOUR WORK!

+4. Protect your computer with a good ANTIVIRUS SOFTWARE.
+A dangerous trojan horse is active in the Internet which steals passwords from FTP clients and injects hidden <iframe>s leading to unsafe websites and JavaScript code into your files on the server!
+If you notice ANY symptom of such activity, CHANGE your passwords to all FTP servers, scan your computer and upload again clean files.

 Notices
 =======

 1. To stop masking your URL by domain, redirect to domain.php file.
-3. Skins are compiled as PHP code into CACHE directory, where F3Site loads them from.
+2. Skins are compiled as PHP code into CACHE directory, where F3Site loads them from.
-5.

 Admin panel